Android Enterprise Data Processing and Security Terms

 11.4 Opportunity to Object to Subprocessor Changes.

-- When any new Third Party Subprocessor is engaged during the Term, Google will, at least 30 days before the new Third Party Subprocessor processes any Customer Data, inform Customer of the engagement (including the name and location of the relevant subprocessor and the activities it will perform) either by sending an email to the Notification Email Address or via the Admin Console.
+- When any new New Subprocessor is engaged during the Term, Google will, at least 30 days before the new New Subprocessor processes any Customer Data, inform Customer of the engagement (including the name and location of the relevant subprocessor and the activities it will perform) either by sending an email to the Notification Email Address or via the Admin Console.

-- Customer may object to any new Third Party Subprocessor by terminating the Agreement immediately upon written notice to Google, on condition that Customer provides such notice within 90 days of being informed of the engagement of the subprocessor as described in this Section 11.4.
-This termination right is Customer’s sole and exclusive remedy if Customer objects to any new Third Party Subprocessor.
+- Customer may object to any new New Subprocessor by terminating the Agreement for convenience immediately upon written notice to Google, on condition that Customer provides such notice within 90 days of being informed of the engagement of the subprocessor as described in this Section 11.4.

 12. Google Data Protection Team; Processing Records